 The following steps are often helpful in long-term management of the tracheal collapse patient:

 -If any of the above listed secondary problems are of concern, they must be addressed.
-This may mean that the owner gives up cigarettes or that the dog goes on a formal weight loss program or other treatment to resolve the exacerbating problem.
+This may mean that the owner gives up smoking cigarettes inside the home or that the dog goes on a formal weight loss diet and exercise regimen or other treatment to resolve the exacerbating problem.

--Dogs with collapsed tracheas become unable to efficiently clear infectious organisms from their lower respiratory tracts.
-Antibiotics may be needed to clear up infection.
+-Dogs with collapsing trachea become unable to efficiently clear infectious organisms from their lower respiratory tracts, thus antibiotics may be necessary to clear up infections.

 -Cough suppressants such as hydrocodone or torbutrol may be handy.